luisfantozzialvarez/luisfantozzialvarez.github.io/_pages/research.md

 2. ["Inference in parametric models with many L-moments"](https://arxiv.org/abs/2210.04146), with Chang Chiann and Pedro Morettin.

-Notes
+Notes and Comments
 -----

+1. ["On 'Imputation of Counterfactual Outcomes when the Errors are Predictable': Discussions on Misspecification and Suggestions of Sensitivity Analyses"](files/papers/comment_jbes.pdf), with Bruno Ferman, invited discussion at the <em>Journal of Business \& Economics Statistics</em>.
-1. ["The interpretation of 2SLS with a continuous instrument: a weighted LATE representation"](https://authors.elsevier.com/a/1inEwbZee2T23), with Rodrigo Toneto, published at <em>Economics Letters</em>, April 2024.
+2. ["The interpretation of 2SLS with a continuous instrument: a weighted LATE representation"](https://authors.elsevier.com/a/1inEwbZee2T23), with Rodrigo Toneto, published at <em>Economics Letters</em>, April 2024.

 <br/>